vpelss/Sokobond_JS/README.md

 # Sokobond_JS
-My latest programming project is a recreation of an amazing puzzle game Sokobond.
+My latest programming project is a Java Script recreation of an amazing puzzle game Sokobond.
 I highly recommend the original.
 The author has given permission to use a few of the puzzle boards, but my dream is for people to create and share their own puzzles.
 I have still much to do.
 Sound, many graphics, moving on a phone without a keyboard, responsive screen sizing, implementing the bond modifiers, winning routines, saving, etc....

 After the game works, maybe I will attempt to make a graphical puzzle editor to replace the manual string editor.